pedroql/mvflow/website/hugo-src/content/_index.md

 # MVFlow
 **Simple Android\* MVI architecture using kotlin flows**

- _\* The architecture is platform-neutral but was designed with Android in mind_
+ _\* The library is platform-neutral but was designed with Android in mind_

 ```groovy
 dependencies {